finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Allow rotation to keep viewing the currently selected card
 - Support deep links for games and decks through https://docs.branch.io/
   - Facebook link and homepage banner image link should use this
-- Fix: Connection to host is occasionally lost
+- Switch play area double click from toggle facedown to toggle tap
-- DONE: Update Deck Txt File Format
+- Make shared deck prompt to draw starting hand

 ## Backlog
 - Tech: Enforce https through GitHub Pages instead of CloudFlare